Active Substance: iloprost

 What benefit has Ventavis shown during the studies?

 Ventavis was significantly more effective than placebo: 17% of the patients taking Ventavis responded to treatment (17 out of 101), compared with 5% of the patients taking placebo (5 out of 102).
 However, when looking at different groups of patients in this study, a benefit of Ventavis that would be relevant for patients was only shown in patients with class III primary pulmonary hypertension.

 What is the risk associated with Ventavis?

-The most common side effects with Ventavis (seen in more than 1 patient in 10) are headache, vasodilation (blood vessels becoming wider causing flushing or reddening of the face), bleeding episodes, chest pain and discomfort, nausea (feeling sick), pain in the jaw and contraction of the jaw muscles, and cough.
+The most common side effects with Ventavis (seen in more than 1 patient in 10) are headache, vasodilation (blood vessels becoming wider causing flushing or reddening of the face), bleeding episodes, chest pain and discomfort, peripheral oedema (swelling, especially of the ankles and feet), nausea (feeling sick), pain in the jaw and contraction of the jaw muscles, and cough.
 For the full list of all side effects reported with Ventavis, see the package leaflet.

 Why has Ventavis been approved?

 The CHMP decided that Ventavis’s benefits are greater than its risks and recommended that it be given marketing authorisation.

 Ventavis was originally authorised under ‘exceptional circumstances’ because, as the disease is rare, limited information was available at the time of approval.
 As the company had supplied the additional information requested at the time of authorisation, the ‘exceptional circumstances’ ended on 26 August 2013.

 What measures are being taken to ensure the safe and effective use of Ventavis?